+In addition to these, works will be carried out in forest areas for the erection of some pylons.
+With the start of the construction process, the area to be used in forested areas will be clarified.
 While discussing the ETL route with the mukhtar, the use of the forested areas by the residents of the neighbourhood was also discussed.
 In this sense, it is noted that there is no impact on livelihoods of the communities.
-In the interviews with the mukhtars, it was understood that no residents of the neighbourhoods are engaging in any economic activity in the aforementioned forested lands.
+In the interview with the mukhtar, it was understood that no residents of the neighbourhoods are engaging in any economic activity in the aforementioned forested lands.
 CLO's contact information is available at every mukhtar and if a grievance is received regarding the use of forest land and the construction of ETL, compensation will be made in accordance with the magnitude and type of impact.